chamaeleonidae/api/docs/apis/search.md

    opts.query is the search term queried for opts.items an array<SearchItem> of all search results for this query
+      - opts.items.length will equal 0 when no results were returned

   */
 });

-chmln.on('cmd:search:items:zero', (opts: SearchOpts, ctx: Context) => {
-  /*
-   Optional:
-     - This is purely informational but can be used for custom tracking etc.

-   Called when:
-     - The Search query finished with 0 search results

-   opts.query is the search term queried for

-  */
-});

-chmln.on('cmd:item:action', (opts: ActionOpts, ctx: Context) => {
+chmln.on('helpbar:item:action', (opts: ActionOpts, ctx: Context) => {
   /*
   Optional:
     - Chameleon performs the configured actions automatically in the order they are defined in.